Date amended:

 ICD Coding

-This SOP covers the act of taking one's own life, or the act of attempting to take one's own life but where there is a non-fatal outcome.
-These acts are not strictly diseases or injuries in themselves, but are given that status for DVA purposes.
+This SOP covers the act of intentionally killing oneself, or the act of attempting to kill oneself but where there is a non-fatal outcome.
+These acts are not strictly diseases or injuries in themselves but are given that status for DVA purposes.
 They may be a consequence of an underlying disease or may result in injury.
-In dealing with claims where suicide or attempted suicide is or appears to be involved, this SOP may not be the most appropriate SOP to apply to the claim, depending on the circumstances.
+Depending on the circumstances, this SoP as well as others may be applicable.
+Seek medical advice if in doubt.

 Confirming the diagnosis

-A diagnosis of attempted suicide should be made with caution.
-If an apparent suicide attempt has been made and claimed, a psychiatric report should be obtained.
-Consideration should then be given to whether an underlying psychiatric condition is present that should be diagnosed in answer to the claim in addition to, or instead of, a diagnosis of attempted suicide.
-Consideration should also be given to whether any injury has resulted from the suicide attempt that should be diagnosed and separately considered.
+A psychiatric report may be required to clarify whether an underlying mental health disorder is present that should be diagnosed in addition to a diagnosis of attempted suicide.
+Consideration should also be given to whether any injury has resulted from the event that should be separately diagnosed and considered.

-Similarly for suicide or apparent suicide - consider whether there is an underlying disease or a resultant injury to be diagnosed as the cause of death and apply the relevant SOP if appropriate.
+Similarly for attempted suicide - consider whether there is an underlying disease or a resultant injury to be diagnosed as the cause of death and apply the relevant SoP if appropriate.

 Additional diagnoses covered by SOP